Sonic Youth for SXSW, 1998

 1992 - 1998

-I cherish 70's classic rock and 80's pop music, though the sound didn't speak to me as a teenager.
-I gravitated toward bands such as R.E.M., The Cure, Sonic Youth, New Order, The Smiths, and other emo bands of the 80's during high school.
-The Flaming Lips show in 1987 at the DMZ in Little Rock, Arkansas changed the trajectory of my music appreciation for the greater good.
-The DMZ was the only venue for seeing bands that we're not commercial radio friendly and this night club was my saving grace during my senior year.
+I cherish '70s classic rock and '80s pop music, though the sound didn't resonate with me as a teenager.
+I gravitated toward bands like R.E.M., The Cure, Sonic Youth, New Order, The Smiths, and other emo bands of the '80s during high school.
+The Flaming Lips show in 1987 at the DMZ in Little Rock, Arkansas, changed my music appreciation for the better.
+The DMZ was the only venue for non-commercial bands, and this nightclub was my saving grace during my senior year.

-The floodgates burst open for experiencing live performances after becoming a regular contributor for the Austin Chronicle and SXSW in the 1990's.
-My role as a photographer provided me with the chance to see countless musicians and work with amazing performers.
-Along the way, I began collaborating with numerous dance theater groups.
-My association with these non-profits led me to a level creative freedom in making images for their marketing campaigns.
-The in-kind business arrangement afforded me the opportunity to experimentation within my practice.
+My experience with live performances expanded after I became a regular contributor for the Austin Chronicle and SXSW in the 1990s.
+As a photographer, I had the chance to see countless musicians and work with amazing performers.
+I also began collaborating with various dance theater groups.
+My association with these nonprofits granted me creative freedom in making images for their marketing campaigns.
+This arrangement allowed me to experiment within my practice.

-This is a collection of images from documenting live performances, collaborations with dancers, and portraits of musicians.
+This is a collection of images documenting live performances, collaborations with dancers, and portraits of musicians.

 Ariel Dance Theater, 1996